JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 # Package management

-Julia provides a simple and intuitive built-in package manager, that handles operations such as installing, updating, and removing packages.
-The package manager provides an interactive Pkg REPL, which simplifies the package management process.
+Julia provides a simple and intuitive built-in package manager that handles operations such as installing, updating, and removing packages.
+The package manager offers an interactive Pkg REPL, which simplifies the package management process.
 The Pkg REPL can be entered from the Julia REPL simply by pressing `]`.
 To get back to the Julia REPL, press backspace or `^C`.
-After entering the Pkg REPL, the screen similar to the following one should appear
+After entering the Pkg REPL, the screen similar to the following one should appear.

 ```julia
 (@v1.5) pkg>
 ```

-Registered packages can be installed using the `add` keyword in the following way
+Registered packages can be installed using the `add` keyword in the following way.

 ```julia
 (@v1.5) pkg> add JSON BSON
 ```

-Note that it is possible to install multiple packages at once simply by entering their names separated by a space.
+Note that it is possible to install multiple packages simply by entering their names separated by a space.
 It is also possible to install the unregistered package using the `add` keyword.
-However, in this case, we have to specify an URL of a git repository
+However, in this case, we have to specify an URL of a git repository.

 ```julia
 (@v1.5) pkg> add https://github.com/JuliaLang/Example.jl
 ```

-or absolute/relative path to the local git repository
+It is also possible to use the absolute/relative path to the local git repository.

 ```julia
 (@v1.5) pkg> add /absolute/or/relative/path/MyPackage